La Dame de Montrose Saint-Estèphe 2019 - Second vin

 Wine rated (2022 guide) 93/100

-Juicy and pleasantly chewy with flavors of milk chocolate, nuts, and blackcurrant.
+Juicy and pleasantly chewy, with notes of milk chocolate, nuts, and blackcurrant.
 Medium-bodied, creamy, and flavorful.
-Second wine of Montrose.
-Drink after 2024.
+Montrose's second wine.
+Best enjoyed after 2024.

 Yves Beck